oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 ``/opt/OracleCloud/MYDB``.

-Connection can be made using your database credentials and setting the ``dsn`` parameter to the desired network alias from the ``tnsnames.ora`` file.
-The ``config_dir`` parameter indicates the directory containing ``tnsnames.ora``.
+Connection can be made using your database credentials and setting the ``dsn`` parameter to the desired network alias from the :ref:`tnsnames.ora
+<optnetfiles>` file.
+The ``config_dir`` parameter indicates the directory
+containing :ref:`tnsnames.ora <optnetfiles>`.
+The ``wallet_location``
-The ``wallet_location`` parameter is the directory containing the PEM file.
+parameter is the directory containing the PEM file.
 In this example the files are in the same directory.
 The ``wallet_password`` parameter should be set to the password created in the cloud console when downloading the wallet.
-For example, to connect as the ADMIN user using the ``mydb_low`` network service name:
+For example, to connect as the ADMIN user using the ``mydb_low`` network service
+name:

 .. code-block:: python